prachi-mrudula/verification/README.md

   4. Strip length comparison for serpentine 90 resistors:- [ser_res_test]
       * Two resistors (serpentine 90) with different strip lengths are netlisted and LVS performed.
       * Permute the % error of lengths for both of these resistors considering with and without nends macro definition.
-      * Compare the error % obtained of both the resistors.
+      * Compare the error % of length obtained for both the resistors.
         | Parameter      | 1st resistor   | 2nd resistor    |
         |----------------|----------------|-----------------|
         | No. of Strips  | 32             |  8              |